zhouandrewc/anime-sales-prediction/README.md

 # Metis Data Science Bootcamp Fall 2020 Project 2: Anime Sales Predictions

-This repository contains the code, data, and documentation by Andrew Zhou.
+This repository contains code, data, and documentation for Andrew Zhou's Anime Sales Predictions project for the Metis Data Science Bootcamp.

 ## Problem Statement

 Given data scraped from the Internet by our own means, we're tasked to employ linear regression to produce a model.

-I chose to focus on predicting anime sales from various features.
+I chose to focus on predicting anime sales, as measured by the sales of the first release of anime DVDs, from various features.
+The importance of these sales, though perhaps overstated at times, still far outstrips the importance of DVD sales in the U.S., and is considered one metric to measure the success of an anime, as [various](https://www.animenewsnetwork.com/feature/2012-03-07) [sources](https://www.someanithing.com/sales-faqguide) attest.

 Our sales data were sourced from the [someanithing blog](https://www.someanithing.com/series-data-quick-view) and our anime series info were from [MyAnimeList](https://myanimelist.net/).

 ## Methods